A bit of a catch up

 1) "St George's School Boys' Choir" (a short song about a man who was training to be a magistrate who was found in possession of child pornography - taken from a news article - sung to the tune of "If", by cast members holding soft porn magazines as chour sheets.

-s Report (a Verbatim Theatre piece constructed from interviews with several girls who slept with their teacher, a man who was convisted recently for sleeping with three underage pupils)
+2) A News Report (a Verbatim Theatre piece constructed from interviews with several girls who slept with their teacher, a man who was convisted recently for sleeping with three underage pupils)

 3) A Forecast (a ditzy weather-girl style report of abortion rates in Europe - simple, but worrying when the whole audience laughed as they were told that half of all pregnancies in Eastern Europe are terminated...)

-t piece depicting how a girl who supposedly provoked her attackers into rape by the way she dressed and acted on a night out - disturbing, lots of loud music, but effective)
+4) "A Girl's Night Out" (a movement piece depicting how a girl who supposedly provoked her attackers into rape by the way she dressed and acted on a night out - disturbing, lots of loud music, but effective)

 5) "Me and a Gun" (a song by Tori Amos about when she was raped, sung acapella by a cast member during a still from a previous scene - so, so effective... scarily so)